fairwood/DecentralandUnityPlugin/README.md

 **The first line will be the "base" parcel set as the center in your scene.**

+The statistics part shows some important indexes compared to their limitations.

 The warning function is not done yet.
 Just ignore it.

 Input the path of the folder to export files.

-2 files will be exported:
+2 files and 1 folder will be exported:

 * scene.tsx

 * scene.json

+* unity_assets/(.gltf and textures)

-Click "Export" Button to export.
-If it succeeds, a log will be outputted to the Unity console.
+Click "Export" button to export.
+If success, a log will be shown in Unity console.

 ## More Tools to Learn

 ### [ProBuilder](https://assetstore.unity.com/packages/tools/modeling/probuilder-111418)

+**ProBuilder** is a very famous 3D building tool in Unity Asset Store.
+It is very convenient for level design or prototyping and can be a substitution to 3D modeling software like 3DS MAX.

 ## Thanks